Trump signs bill supporting Hong Kong protesters despite strong opposition from China

 HELEN RALEIGH: US MUST STAND WITH HONG KONG FREEDOM FIGHTERS

 The human rights act mandates sanctions on Chinese and Hong Kong officials who carry out human rights abuses and requires an annual review of the favorable trade status that Washington grants Hong Kong.
+Another bill prohibits export to Hong Kong police of certain nonlethal munitions, including tear gas, pepper spray, rubber bullets, water cannons, stun guns and tasers.

+The munitions bill was passed unanimously, while Rep. Thomas Massie, R-Ky., was the sole House member to oppose the human rights bill.
+Before Wednesday's signing announcement, Trump would only commit to giving the measures a "hard look."

 Chinese Foreign Ministry spokesman Geng Shuang said earlier this month the act undermines both American and Chinese interests in Hong Kong.